Enjoying a Campfire

 Clear a 3-meter area of all debris.

-Create a circular border with large rocks, bricks, or stones.
+Create a circular border with large stones, rocks, or bricks.

 Avoid using flammable materials such as lumber, cardboard or other combustible materials for your fire pit.